-UK Prime Minister Rishi Sunak is unlikely to remain in 10, Downing Street beyond July 4, as the Conservative Party is expected to suffer historic defeat.
+UK Prime Minister Rishi Sunak is unlikely to remain in 10, Downing Street beyond July 4, as the Conservative Party is expected to suffer a historic defeat.

 This despite the fact that the economy has improved under the leadership of Britain’s first ethnically Indian prime minister.
 Conversely, his fellow Britons would likely recall his fair-haired and blue-eyed predecessors with greater fondness, even though they managed the economy and other facets of everyday British life differently.